lsst/rtn-032/index.rst

 * ATLAS Site |rarr| Panda Site |rarr| Panda Queue

 The Federation is configured.
 It is `"Rubin" <https://datalake-cric.cern.ch/core/federation/detail/Rubin/>`_.
-(This way of using "Federation" is not the same as what ATLAS uses, but maybe less confusing, though we may change it in the future.
-If changed, it will unlikely to have impact on other configurations).
+(This way of using "Federation" is not the same as how ATLAS uses it, but maybe less confusing, and will not impact the function of CE and Panda Queues).

-For other configuration items:
+For other configuration items, followin the following instructions:

 #. `Create Resource Center (RC) Site <https://datalake-cric.cern.ch/core/rcsite/create/>`_
    (reference RC site: `"SLAC-Rubin") <https://datalake-cric.cern.ch/core/rcsite/detail/SLAC-Rubin/>`_.